When someone asks a mother the simple question of “how are you?”, the most common response these days has become “exhausted!”.

 Apple Cider Vinegar

 Vinegar has traditionally been used for health purposes for centuries.
 Specifically, apple cider vinegar (ACV) can help to promote healthy detoxification of the liver, stimulate circulation and assist with weight loss.
 ACV has been shown to help to control blood sugar levels, lower blood pressure and improve cardiovascular health.
-Adding ACV into your day can increase energy levels and curb sugar cravings.
+Adding ACV into your day can boost energy levels and curb sugar cravings.

 To feel the benefits of ACV today: Drink one to two tablespoons of apple cider vinegar in warm water.
 Most effective is consumed upon rising.